How Far Back Do Auto Insurance Companies Look?

 - High-risk drivers tend to have the highest auto insurance rates.

 You can pay as low as $86 per month for full coverage.
-However, a high-risk driver’s insurance cost could pay hundreds more.
+However, auto insurance for bad drivers can cost a lot; and bad drivers could pay hundreds more on average.
 Why, and how far back do auto insurance companies look at driving records?

 Auto insurance companies look back up to five years on your driving record.
-High-risk auto insurance carries some of the most expensive auto insurance rates.
+Bad driver car insurance, also known as high-risk auto insurance, carries some of the most expensive auto insurance rates.

 Finding the best insurance when you have a problem on your record can be tricky.
 How far back do insurance companies look for DUI, tickets, or claims?
 We’ll help you understand how your record affects your rates right here.